overte-org/overte-docs-sphinx/docs/source/create/avatars/add-flow.rst

 Add Flow to Your Avatar
 #######################

-You can simulate physics on your avatar's hair, clothes, and body parts with a little bit of scripting and the help of Vircadia's flow functionality.
+You can simulate physics on your avatar's hair, clothes, and body parts with a little bit of scripting and the help of Overte's flow functionality.
 The concept of "Flow" simply mimics the natural movement of hair and other attachments on your avatar.
-You can easily change your avatar's flow settings using the `Flow App <https://docs.vircadia.com/_static/resources/script/flow/flowAppCpp/flowAppCpp.js>`_.
+You can easily change your avatar's flow settings using the `Flow App <https://docs.overte.org/_static/resources/script/flow/flowAppCpp/flowAppCpp.js>`_.
 In order to use the Flow App, your avatar must contain flow threads.

 .. contents:: On This Page
     :depth: 2